Capra (genus)

 Capra is a genus of mammals, the goats, comprising ten species, including the markhor and several species known as ibexes.
-The domestic goat (Capra hircus) is a domesticated species derived from the bezoar ibex (Capra aegagrus aegagrus).
+The domestic goat (Capra hircus) is a domesticated species derived from the bezoar ibex (Capra aegagrus aegagrus), a subspecies of the wild goat.
 It is one of the oldest domesticated species of animal—according to archaeological evidence its earliest domestication occurred in Iran at 10,000 calibrated calendar years ago.

 Wild goats are animals of mountain habitats.
 They are very agile and hardy, able to climb on bare rock and survive on sparse vegetation.
 They can be distinguished from the genus Ovis, which includes sheep, by the presence of scent glands close to the feet, in the groin, and in front of the eyes, and the absence of other facial glands, and by the presence of a beard in some specimens, and of hairless calluses on the knees of the forelegs.

 Taxonomy

 All members of the genus Capra are bovids (members of the family Bovidae), and more specifically caprines (subfamily Caprinae).
 As such they are ruminants, meaning they chew the cud, and have four-chambered stomachs which play a vital role in digesting, regurgitating, and redigesting their food.

 The genus has sometimes been taken to include Ovis (sheep) and Ammotragus (Barbary sheep), but these are usually regarded as distinct genera, leaving Capra for ibexes.
 In this smaller genus, some authors have recognized only two species, the markhor on one side and all other forms included in one species on the other side.
-Today, nine wild species are usually accepted to which is added the domestic goat:
+Today, nine wild species are usually accepted along with the domestic goat: